 Again, your marketing team can also yield better results, as they would be able to employ the right tactics to attract quality leads.

-Strengthening Your Data Security
+Using Your CRM to Strengthen Your Data Security

 Last but not least, implementing CRM into your sales process will help you better protect corporate and customer data.